Shuyifan/EE239-Project-Brain-Mapping-and-Decoding-of-Movement-Related-Information-from-the-Human-EEG/README.md

 ##### load.py
 Contains the function to load the data.
 Includes the following function:
 * one_hot(Y): do the one-hot coding for the target.
-* load_data(): load the data (including EOG + EEG)
-* load_data_no_EOG(): load the data (without EOG channels)
-* load_data_with_fq_domain(): load the data and use DFT to extend from 22 channels to 44 channels, where 1 - 22 channels are original signals in the time domain, and 23 - 44 channels are the corresponding signals in the frequency domain.
+* load_data(): load the data.
+By feeding diffrerent parameter, we can load the data in different format, further details can be seen in the comment in the load.py.

 ## RNN Part
 ### How to run
 Just run the jupyter notebook, "RNN.ipynb".
-"RNN.ipynb" is the keras based implementation of the LSTM networks.
+"RNN.ipynb" is the Keras based implementation of the LSTM networks.
 It includes both simple RNN and stacked BRNN models and their experiments on data sets with different preprocessing method.